Types of Assets in Accounting

 - Intangible Assets (like patents, copyrights, and Goodwill)

-Type of Assets on the Basis of Physical Existence
+Type of Assets based on Physical Existence

 Classification of assets based on the existence of assets in physical form or it lacks physical substance.